Students tepid about Biden say 'not Trump'; others bet on Trump victory

 “I think we need a fresh face in the office to offer some new perspectives on all that is going on in our country,” said Rachel Dunlap, a freshman studying animal science.

-Many students expressed their overall dissatisfaction with the current political climate, which was on full display during a contentious debate in which both candidates interrupted each other.
+Many students expressed their overall dissatisfaction with the current political climate, which was on full display during the contentious debate characterized by frequent interruptions.

 “I’m not happy with either candidate,” said Emily Johnson, a senior in Political Science and a Biden voter.
 “It’s like choosing the lesser of two evils.”